Temporal Parallelisation of the HJB Equation and Continuous-Time Linear Quadratic Control: Computing conditional value functions using direct optimisation

-As discussed in the previous section, the direct use of PDE methods to solve the conditional value functions can be numerically challenging.
+The direct use of finite difference schemes \cite{Crandall84} for solving the conditional value functions in \eqref{eq:backward_conditional_HJB} and \eqref{eq:forward_conditional_HJB} with boundary condition \eqref{eq:V_zero_length} can be numerically challenging.
 Instead, we can recall that a conditional value function solves an optimal control problem with a terminal constraint on the state (see Definition \ref{Defn:conditional_value_function}).
 Then, at least in principle, we can use any optimal continuous-time control solver that admits terminal constraints to compute conditional value functions.
-For example, one can use calculus of variations based solutions to obtain the equations for optimal controls and trajectories \cite[Chap.
+For example, one can use solutions based on calculus of variations to obtain the equations for optimal controls and trajectories \cite[Chap.
 3]{Lewis_book12}.
 In some cases, closed-form results can be obtained \cite[Chap.
 3]{Lewis_book12}, and otherwise, we can use numerical methods such as direct and indirect shooting methods to obtain approximate solutions \cite{Bock84,Betts98}.

-In the experimental results in the next section, we make use of multiple direct shooting methods \cite{Bock84,Betts98}.
+In the experimental results in the next section, we make use of direct shooting methods \cite{Bock84,Betts98}.
 The idea is to partition the state space to a grid of points and calculate the conditional value functions for each possible start and end point on the grid.
 Let us consider the calculation of the element $a_{j}=V(\cdot,t_{j-1};\cdot,t_{j})$ for $j\in\{1,\cdots,T-1\}$ for given start and end points.
-To apply a multiple direct shooting method, we divide the time interval into $n$ smaller intervals $t_{j}^{0}<t_{j}^{1}<...<t_{j}^{n}$ where $t_{j}^{0}=t_{j-1}$ and $t_{j}^{n}=t_{j}.$ At each time interval we form a parametric approximation of the control
+To apply a direct shooting method, we divide the time interval into $n$ smaller intervals $t_{j}^{0}<t_{j}^{1}<...<t_{j}^{n}$ where $t_{j}^{0}=t_{j-1}$ and $t_{j}^{n}=t_{j}.$ At each time interval we form a parametric approximation of the control

 where $\phi_{j}^{m}(\cdot,\cdot)$ is a parametric function with parameters $q_{j}^{m}$.
 We then approximate the solution from $x(t_{j}^{m})=s_{j}^{m}$ to $x(t_{j}^{m+1})$, which is denoted as $x(t;s_{j}^{m},q_{j}^{m})$, by numerically solving